atewari-bot/driving-coupon/README.md

 </table>

 **Key Takeaways:**
-* Most number of coupons distribution was for Coffee House and least number was for Restaurant(20-50).
+* Most number of coupons distribution was for Coffee House and least was for expensive restaurents (Cost $20-$50 per person).
 * Carry out & Take away has highest percentage of coupon acceptance.
-* Bar coupons have the lowest percentage of coupon accentance.
+* Bar coupons have the lowest percentage of coupon acceptance.
+* Most number of coupons were accepted for Coffee house and Carry out & Take away coupon category.
+* Expensive restaurents coupons acceptance count was the least.

 ### Coupon acceptance by Weather
 ![Image](/images/temperature_histogram.png)